Bakersfield, California: Other colleges and universities

 National University and University of Phoenix maintains a campus in Bakersfield, while the University of LaVerne, Fresno Pacific University, and Point Loma Nazarene University all have branch campuses located in Bakersfield.
 San Joaquin Valley College and Santa Barbara Business College also have campuses in Bakersfield.

 Media

 The Bakersfield Californian Building is also listed on the NRHP.

 Bakersfield is served by several media outlets.
-The primary newspaper is The Bakersfield Californian, which is a direct descendant of the first paper published in the region, The Daily Courier in 1866.
+The primary newspaper is The Bakersfield Californian, which is a direct descendant of the first paper published in the region, The Weekly Courier in 1866.

-The city has several television stations and network affiliates, including KERO-TV (ABC), KBAK-TV (CBS), KGET-TV (NBC), KBFX-CD (Fox), KABE-CD (Univision), KKEY-LP (Telemundo), KNXT-LD (MyNetworkTV), KGET-DT2 (CW+), and is served by PBS member station KVPT in Fresno via translator station K18HD-D. Bakersfield is also home to Spanish-language broadcaster Univision's only English-language station, KUVI-DT.
+The city has several television stations and network affiliates, including KERO-TV (ABC), KBAK-TV (CBS), KGET-TV (NBC), KBFX-CD (Fox), KABE-CD (Univision), KKEY-LP (Telemundo), KNXT-LD (MyNetworkTV), KGET-DT2 (CW+), and is served by PBS member station KVPT in Fresno via translator station K18HD-D. Bakersfield is home to Spanish-language broadcaster Univision's only English-language station, KUVI-DT.

-The city also has several different radio stations, including KVPR, Kiwi Radio LOBO FM Regional Mexican, KBFP SUNNY Bakersfield's Feel Good Station, and KRAB ALT Bakersfield's Alternative.